t-Product and t-STP of Cubic Matrices With Application to Hyper-Networked Systems: Introduction

-The rest of this paper is organized as follows.
-Section 2 reviews some concepts/results for related topics, including (i) t-product of cubic matrices; (ii) DK-STP of matrices; (iii) Hyper-graphs.
-In Section 3, the associativity of cubic matrices under t-product is proved, and used to reveal the group, ring, and module structures of cubic matrices.
-Section 4 presents a universal homomorphism obtained by block-circle mapping.
-It is a homomorphism for group, ring, algebra, and module over cubic matrices.
-The dynamic (control) systems over cubic matrices via t-product is reviewed and investigated in Section 5.
-Section 6 extends the DK-STP to cubic matrices and investigating the dynamic systems over cubic matrices based on DK-STP.
-Section 7 proposes the t-STP.
-Then the t-STP based dynamic (control) systems are discussed.
-Section 8 is devoted to the Lie group and Lie algebra structure over cubic matrices via t-STP.
-Finally, in Section 9, as an application of t-STP of cubic matrices, the interactions of supply chains are described as a hyper-networked evolutionary game, and formulated as a dynamic (control) systems over cubic matrices.
-Its dynamic properties are also investigated.
+{ Summarizing the arguments above, the core contributions of this paper are: \begin{itemize} \item[(i)] Proposing a new product for cubic matrices, the t-STP, which seamlessly integrates the t-product with the DK-STP. \item[(ii)] Revealing the algebraic structures (groups, rings, modules, and Lie groups/algebras) of cubic matrices under the t-STP. \item[(iii)] Constructing dynamic control systems over cubic matrices and demonstrating their real-world application in hyper-networked systems. \end{itemize} } The rest of this paper is organized as follows.
+Section \ref{S2} reviews basic concepts of matrix operations, including the t-product and the DK-STP.
+In Section \ref{S3} the associativity of t-product is proved, revealing the algebraic structures of cubic matrices, with a universal homomorphism obtained by the block-circle map, yielding homomorphisms for the group, ring, algebra, and module structures over cubic matrices.
+The dynamic (control) systems over cubic matrices via the t-product is reviewed and investigated in Section \ref{S4}.
+Section \ref{S5} extends the DK-STP to cubic matrices and investigates the dynamic systems over cubic matrices based on the DK-STP.
+Section \ref{S6} proposes the notion of the t-STP, and then the t-STP based dynamic (control) systems are discussed.
+Section \ref{S7} is devoted to the Lie group and Lie algebra structure over cubic matrices based on the t-STP.
+Finally, in Section \ref{S8}, as an application of t-STP of cubic matrices, the interactions of supply chains are described as a hyper-networked evolutionary game, and formulated as a dynamic (control) systems over cubic matrices.

-Before ending this section, a list of notations is provided as follows.
+Before ending this section, we list the notations as follows.

 \begin{itemize}

 \item $\R$: set of real numbers.

 \item $\Z_+$: set of positive integers.